Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

-\textbf{Hindering Developers' skills.} Eleven participants (i.e., P2-P5, P7, P11-P15, P19-P20) mention how adopting LLMs affects software developers' skills.
+\textbf{Fragmented code mental models.} A few participants (i.e., P6, P10, P13-P14, P20-P21) mentioned the negative impact on the developer mental models.
+They argue that when developers overrely on LLMs by handing over the control to them, they lose in code understanding.
+This also affects software developers' debugging capabilities, e.g.: \faComments \;\textit{``For example, Copilot developed five class methods for me, I didn't do it myself.
+If you debug it or show it to someone, you won't know how the code was implemented."} -- P6 [Data Engineer].
+Consequently, they are pressured to continue relying on LLMs for debugging, e.g.: \faComments \;\textit{``If you have zero knowledge of the code, you just wrote because ChatGPT wrote it, and you didn't actually go through and read it, [doing code review], you then have to [rely on ChatGPT and to] ask ChatGPT to read the code that it wrote and then [get ChatGPT] tell it what problem happened"} -- P13 [Software Developer].
+On the other hand, their code understanding improves naturally when coding by themselves, e.g.: \faComments \;\textit{``When you code yourself, you already have that [mental model] by default, because you had to code."} -- P10 [Software Engineer]. \textbf{Erosion of developer skills and agency.} Sixteen participants (i.e., P1-P5, P7, P9, P11-P15, P19-P22) mention how adopting LLMs affects software developers' skills.
 This occurs because, when novice software developers overrely on LLMs to reduce effort by delegating tasks, they miss essential opportunities for the development of their technical and soft skills, e.g.: \faComments \;\textit{``You're so reliant on ChatGPT to think for you [...] your skills don't really increase much.
 You're still that beginner"} -- P5 [Software Developer].
 For more experienced developers, the process of atrophying their software development skills happens due to reliance on LLMs, e.g.: \faComments \;\textit{``One of my colleagues said he deliberately turned off the [AI-based] completion because now he says `sometimes I just forget how it works.
 Sometimes I forget about the basics of my programming, because I'm used to this now'."} -- P12 [Software Engineer], \faComments \;\textit{``But since you're missing that sort of mental exercise, you don't really develop the coding muscles.
 And I think it kind of deteriorates your skills and your ability as a software developer."} -- P5 [Software Developer].
 Doing code review is not defended as not being enough to stop the skill deterioration, e.g.: \faComments \;\textit{```Ah but [when using LLMs] you analyse the code', I do.
 But I think that even my capacity for analysis, it's lost over time.
-I'll spend more and more time just accepting, just like [when] you review a PR (pull request) and you don't really care.
+I'll spend more and more time just accepting, just like [when] you review a PR (pull request), and you don't really care.
 I think I'd do the same thing over time, gradually [...] my review would get worse."} -- P4.
+LLMs' automation capabilities influence software developers in becoming lazier, e.g.: \faComments \;\textit{``I have become lazy [to write] even if [it is just a] small one line I can also rely on the LLMs [...] if I have to read a documentation, I will just ask LLMs to summarise so that I don't have to read it completely"} -- P19 [Machine Learning Scientist], apathetic, e.g.: \faComments \;\textit{``Even my capacity for analysis has been lost over time.
+I'll spend more and more time just accepting, just like you review a PR (pull request).
+And you don't really care"} -- P4 [Software Developer], and less confident in their own development skills, e.g.: \faComments \;\textit{``It would take much longer to do something [that while not using AI, compared to] you [that] can do it with ChatGPT or Claude nowadays."} -- P15 [Researcher]. \textbf{Reputational vulnerability through LLM delegation.} A few participants (i.e., P6-P7, P9-P10, P19, P21-P22) mention how errors from code generated via LLMs can affect developers' credibility, due to LLMs' non-deterministic nature.
+For this reason, participants demonstrate a cautious approach towards completely delegating tasks to LLMs, e.g.: \faComments \;\textit{``It [code with errors] impacts your credibility as a professional"} -- P9 [AI Engineer], \faComments \;\textit{``When you push the code to the Git [repository], it is not the LLM's name that will be in that log, it will be your name."} -- P19 [Machine Learning Scientist].